thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 The first cryptocurrency known to use masternodes was Dash [6] of which there are currently `4000` nodes.
 With this many bonded Nornes, the Yggdrasil protocol algorithm could maintain `20` shards with byzantine resistance achieved.
 Since each Norne need only validate two shards, this means bandwidth, space, and computational requirements are reduced by up to 95%.

 ### Security
-In a cross-shard trade, there will always be a Set of 21 Nornes observing the transaction and available to make the atomic transaction.
-The trade is safe as it requires a minimum of `15 of 21` Nornes to collect, propose and commit the blocks containing the trade.
-Given that only a Norne inside the overlapping Sets can propose the transaction, and there will be `*(n-1)C2 * 21) * 2 - 21` Nornes who will be watching either one of the Shards and able to make a fraud-proof.

 The main challenge with the Yggdrasil sharding approach is that the number of Nornes that maintain each shard reduce proportionally to the total as the number of shards increase.
 As the number of shards grows, a much smaller number than two thirds of all Nornes need to be compromised or form a cartel to perform an attack on the shard.
 Indeed the most valuable chains need far more security than chains that maintain low-value tokens, and once such chain is the RuneChain `T0`.
 The following are unique aspects of the duties for any Norne that maintains the RuneChain in one of the 2 Sets of the RuneChain Validating Group:
 - Maintain the MerkleChain, which syncs the network, holds the verifiably random function and the DHT for the THORChain Name Service.